chauff/IN4325/lecturesCoreIR.md

 This lecture is about personalization in search, with a glimpse of two classic hyperlink-based document ranking algorithms.

 :bangbang: The 2019/2020 lecture slides in PDF format are available [here](slides/coreIR-personalization-2020.pdf).
-The screencasts are split into four parts: [1](https://drive.google.com/open?id=1lL68YtJoQQVKWp7Z2ZedRMgojQp1AKfA) [2](https://drive.google.com/open?id=1qp3P5Kc5-cNxiA593M1_-6TXEwsb3Yfs) [3](https://drive.google.com/open?id=1m9eoyaR39nO54Z6g5C5uuEPhf2pZmSDv) [4](https://drive.google.com/open?id=1NkW5krwIXdm1balr1h2nKKqZmevy23kD). *They will remain online for about a week*.

 ### Recommended readings